-- 1. Conducting student labs and answering student questions.

-- 2. Tutoring, preparing lecture/lab material, and grading.

-- 3. Coordinate labs and assignment submissions.

-- 4. Hold office hours.

-- 5. Respond to student emails.

-- 6. Attend weekly GTA meetings.

-- 7. Proctor and grade tests.
+- 1. Conducting student labs and answering student questions. - 2.
+Tutoring, preparing lecture/lab material, and grading. - 3.
+Coordinate labs and assignment submissions. - 4.
+Hold office hours. - 5.
+Respond to student in a timely manner. - 6.
+Attend weekly GTA meetings. - 7.
+Proctor and grade assignments, homework, and tests in a timely manner. - 8.
+Guest lecture in class if the instructor is traveling for a conference. - 9.
+Other GTA responsibilities as assigned by the course instructor(s).